 There were changes in the CSR information in the annual reports of firms after the completion and addition of a legal framework for disclosures (Bose et al., 2018).
-In Vietnam, the year 2015 marked a special milestone when the "Guidelines to Disclose Information on the Stock Market" were issued.
+In Vietnam, the year 2015 marked a special milestone when the "Guidelines to disclose information on the stock market" was issued.
 This is considered one of the first legal documents to regulate information disclosures for listed companies, including banks.
 For this reason, to determine how CSR disclosures have changed under the new requirements, it is vital to compare the quantity and quality of CSR information disclosed before and after 2015.
-The disclosures and presentations of CSR information by banks are comparatively diverse, and the CSR disclosures among bank groups are different (Kiliç, 2016).
+The disclosures and presentations of CSR information by banks are comparatively diverse and the CSR disclosures among bank groups are different (Kilic, 2016).